WFDM-FM

 WFDM-FM (95.9 MHz, "Freedom 95") is a commercial radio station licensed to Franklin, Indiana, and serving the greater Indianapolis metropolitan area.
 The station is owned by Pilgrim Communications LLC and airs a conservative talk radio format.
 It is simulcast with co-owned AM 950 WXLW.

 The studios and offices are on Industrial Drive in Franklin, Indiana.
 The transmitter is co-located with the studios, near U.S. Route 31.
 WFDM-FM is a Class A FM station with an effective radiated power (ERP) of 3,400 watts.
 By contrast, some Indianapolis stations are powered at 50,000 watts.

 Programming

 WFDM-FM and WXLW have one local show, with morning host Todd Huff.
-The rest of the weekday schedule is made up of nationally syndicated talk shows, including Dave Ramsey, Glenn Beck, Sean Hannity, Mark Levin, Ben Shapiro, Joe Pags, "Our American Stories with Lee Habeeb" and "This Morning, America's First News with Gordon Deal."
-Most hours begin with world and national news from USA Radio News.
+The rest of the weekday schedule is made up of nationally syndicated talk shows, including Dave Ramsey, Glenn Beck, Sean Hannity, Mark Levin, Joe Pags, "Our American Stories with Lee Habeeb" and "This Morning, America's First News with Gordon Deal."
+Most hours begin with an update from Townhall News.